-In October 2008, to celebrate our 50th Anniversary, a special event was held (see picture gallery) at which the BCSS Vice Chairman, Alasdair Glen, cut our anniversary cake.
+In March 2018, to celebrate our 60th Anniversary, a special event was held (see picture gallery) at which the BCSS President, Dr Colin Walker, cut our anniversary cake.

 Do you still want to know more?
 Then why not make contact with us?